Daoist-W/spring-kafka-microservices-demo/README.md

 ## Configuration

-The Kafka broker has default configurations as set in the how to, and the Kafka topics are configured in the application.yml files for each module.
+The Kafka broker has default configurations as set in the how to, and the Kafka topics are configured in the KafkaProducerConfig class of the Producer module.

 ## Contributing
 Contributions to this project are welcome.